S-Asghari/S-Asghari/README.md

 <h1>💼 Open to Work</h1>

 I'm currently open to new opportunities!
 I'm particularly interested in roles involving:
-- Machine Learning Engineering
+- Machine Learning / AI Engineering
 - Data Science & Analysis
-- AI Development
+- Software Engineering

 I thrive in collaborative environments where curiosity and creativity are encouraged.
-If your team is working on AI that matters, I’d love to connect.
+If your team is working on AI, data, or software that matters, I’d love to connect.
 Feel free to [reach out](mailto:sara2asghari@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/saraasghari/).
+You can view my resume [here](https://github.com/S-Asghari/S-Asghari/blob/main/Resume.pdf).

 ---